situlsrtq/void/README.md

 ## Building from Source

 Both Windows and Linux are supported by default.
 The project can be built from source using CMAKE and the provided CMakeLists.txt file.

-OpenGL comes as part of the standard Windows package, but a version of libGL that supports your hardware (either downloaded as a standalone package or from the vendor utils your build uses) must be accessible on your PATH for Linux machines.
+Nearly all vendor files required to build the software are already included in the repo.
+The single exception is OpenGL, which comes as part of the standard Windows package.
+Linux installations require a version of libGL that supports your hardware (either downloaded as a standalone package or from the vendor utils your build uses) - this library must be accessible from your PATH.

 This software is written for OpenGL Core Profile 4.6, but will most likely work on any Core profile 3.0+.
 Changes can be applied in main.cpp and the shader files, if desired.